SRGSSR/srgmediaplayer-apple/Documentation/Getting-started.md

 ## Further reading

 This guide only scratches the surface of what you can do with the SRG Media Player library.
-For more information, please have a look at the demo implementation.
-Do not forget to read the header documentation as well.
+For more information, please have a look at the demo implementations and check the header documentation (especially the `SRGMediaPlayerController` header documentation, which covers all topics extensively).